 Howdy!
 My name is Keri Bean and I am a systems engineer at the Jet Propulsion Laboratory.
 I am currently a Helicopter Integration Engineer for the Mars Perseverance rover.
 I am also the deputy lead Rover Planner for the Curiosity Mars Rover.
 You can also read my Martian profile!

-I graduated from Samuel Clemens High School in spring 2007 with magna cum laude designation.
+I graduated from Texas A&M University in August 2013 with a master's in atmospheric sciences.
+My advisor was Dr. Mark Lemmon.
 I earned my B.S. in meteorology and double minors in mathematics and Earth sciences from Texas A&M University in spring 2010 with designation of Undergraduate Research Scholar.

 I am a member of JPL’s speaker’s bureau.

 I am a member of the R2-D2 Builders club.
 Yes, I built my own R2D2.

 Below I've added links to missions I've worked on.

 Bean, K., M. Lemmon, 2008.
 A Quick Look at the Samples Obtained and Analyzed During the Phoenix Mission.
 SpaceVision.

 Bean, K., N. Hall, M. Lemmon, 2008.
 A Quick Comparison of Dust Devils from MER and Phoenix.
 SpaceVision.